ethereum/EIPs/EIPS/eip-draft_grant_standard.md

 ```

 #### approvePayout
 OPTIONAL: If managed by a `manager` this method approves payment to a grantee.
+If using push payouts, will also send payment.

 OPTIONAL ARG: Pay to a single `Grantee` when `grantee` address specified otherwise spit payout among `Grantee`s.
 ```
-function approvePayout(uint256 value, address grantee) public;
+function approvePayout(uint256 value, address grantee) public returns (bool);
 ```

 #### withdrawPayout